thegialeo/bayesflow/docsrc/README.md

 ## Overview

-To install the necessary dependencies, please run `pip install -e .[docs]`.
+To install the necessary dependencies, please run `pip install -e .[docs]` in the root directory.
-You can then do the following:
+You can then do the following (inside the `docsrc` directory):

 1. `make local`: Generate the docs for the current local state
 2. `make docs`: Build the docs for branches and tags specified in `poly.py` in sequential fashion.
 Virtual environments are cached (run `make clean-all` to delete)